budavariam/learn-vim/vim-cheatsheet.md

 * `ma` - set current position for mark A
 * ```\`a``` - jump to position of mark A
 * ```y`a``` - yank text to position of mark A
+* `:delm <pattern>` - delete marks.
+Pattern can be 1 lowercase letter, any number of characters, range of letters or numbers

 ## Macros